telerik/maui-docs/knowledge-base/package-version-not-found.md

 ## Description

-If you receive an error similar to:
+You receive an error similar to:

-`ProjectName depends on Telerik.UI.for.Maui (>= 7.1.0) but Telerik.UI.for.Maui 7.1.0 was not found.
+* `ProjectName depends on Telerik.UI.for.Maui (>= 7.1.0) but Telerik.UI.for.Maui 7.1.0 was not found.
 An approximate best match of Telerik.UI.for.Maui 6.0.0 was resolved.`

-or
+* `error NU1102: Unable to find package Telerik.UI.for.Maui with version (>= 7.1.0)`

-`error NU1102: Unable to find package Telerik.UI.for.Maui with version (>= 7.1.0)`
+## Cause

-This means that version `7.1.0` is outside the subscription period of your license.
+This error indicates that version `7.1.0` is outside of the subscription period of your license.

 ## Solution

-To solve the issue use the following approaches:
+To solve the issue:

-* Use a different version of the controls.
+* Use a version of the controls that is covered by your license.
+The versions covered are those released within the active period of your license.
 * Ask the license holder at your company to assign you another license that includes the desired product version.